Insight • Design craft

 • Increase lightness to maintain contrast ratios

-• Test every color pairing in both modes
+• Test every pairing in both modes

 • Consider separate palette definitions for light and dark themes

-Animation and color transitions
+Animation and colour transitions

 • Gradient shifts on scroll or interaction

-• Color transitions on hover states
+• Colour transitions on hover states

 • Animated gradient backgrounds for hero sections

-• Color-based loading indicators
+• Colour-based loading indicators

 All animation should respect prefers-reduced-motion.